Sustainability at Bonaveri

 For this we instructed the Politecnico of Milano to conduct the analysis of the life cycle of our mannequins, examining and measuring the impact of each stage of our work: from pre-production to industrial production, packing and dispatch of the products around the world, to their end-of-life.

 Based on these results, we defined a strategy dedicated to act on the factors responsible for the largest environmental impact of our product.
+We have submitted materials and coatings to the most severe tests to verify the value, accommodating strict controls and audits that have helped us to improve in each sector.

 We chose as partners some of the most innovative materials research bodies for the development of bio-based polymers and natural paints that led us to get the BPlast: a Bio Polymer made for the 72% from sugar cane and BPaint, a range of paints 100% of vegetable origin.

-It has been a difficult path full of surprises; but thanks to commitment and expertise we are able to offer our customers a product which is environmentally conscious and aesthetically impeccable.
+It has been a difficult path full of surprises, but thanks to commitment and expertise we are able to offer our customers a product which is environmentally conscious and aesthetically impeccable.

 Four years of research led to the selection and registration of a PLA biopolymer as the most appropriate material for manufacturing Bonaveri mannequins.